 Reginald Cameron Thurber was born in 1919 in Bear River, Nova Scotia.
 In 1921 his family moved to Edson, Alberta.
 After high school, Reg joined the Royal Canadian Air Force where he began as an aircraft mechanic and worked his way up to becoming a pilot.
 After the war, Reg studied Civil Engineering at the University of Alberta.

 Upon graduating in 1949, Reg was hired by the BC Department of Public Works to establish a materials testing service in Victoria.
-The branch provided construction quality control and site the investigation services including drilling.
+The branch provided construction quality control and site investigation services, including drilling.
 In 1957 Reg left government to form a partnership with Dave Coffey that became R.C.
 Thurber and Associates.

 On January 8, 1968, a Cessna 320 took off from Vancouver bound for Edmonton with Reg Thurber, Harvey Dishaw and Gary Foslien on board.
 The plane completed a required radio check over Enderby, BC. but never made the next scheduled radio check at Rocky Mountain House, AB.
 A NORAD radar station located in Montana tracked the plane in a slow descent east of Enderby until they lost contact somewhere in the Rogers Pass area.
 The search for the missing plane was one of the largest in Canadian aviation history.

 On July 29, 2006, a pair of hikers stumbled across the site of the plane crash in a remote area near Golden, BC.
-A nearby peak was subsequently named Thurber Mountain by the BC Government (N51 degrees 37 minutes 54 seconds, E117 degrees 05 minutes 32 seconds, Elev.
+A nearby peak was subsequently named Thurber Mountain by the BC Government (N51 degrees 37 minutes 54 seconds, W117 degrees 05 minutes 32 seconds, Elev.
 2510 m).

 The Company Expands